feather-rs/feather/README.md

 - [x] Movement broadcasting

 ### Running
-We offer precompiled binaries for Windows and Linux at [GitHub Releases](https://github.com/caelunshun/feather/releases).
+We offer precompiled binaries for Windows, Linux, and macOS at [GitHub Releases](https://github.com/feather-rs/feather/releases).

 To run Feather:
 * Extract the downloaded archive.